 Next consider the shape of the table – square, rectangular, oval or round.
 Sounds easy, but when you start to look at the selections available, it can be a bit confusing.
 High end interior designers, however, can help guide you through the options, advising on what would best suit your specific dining needs and style of room.

 Something you also need to consider both aesthetically and practically is the mounting of the table (single pedestal, four legs, or two trestles), and height.
-Here, dining tables can differ (the standard is between 71cm to 76cm), so if you’re buying chairs separately, measure your table first as this could affect your choice of seating.
+Here, dining tables can differ (the standard is between 71cm to 76cm), so if you’re buying chairs separately, measure your table first as this could affect your choice of seating when putting together your interior design.

 For width, the surface of your dining table should be wide enough (the ideal is between 91cm and 112cm) to accommodate place settings and centrepieces, but not too expansive to make passing things around tricky or difficult to hear one another.